fun4seb/GitNotes/SOCI225/SOCI225 - Final Notes.md

 - Neither the protagonist nor the antagonist are wholly "good" or "evil"; "shamanistic narrative framework"; "pre-European invasion"; violence vs. humor

 > "(...) incorporates and reworks ethnographic elements to offer up a corrective cultural narrative to combat a century of anthropological monographs and documents"

+## Film Context: Nanook of the North

+- While highly praised it presents alot of missinformation to sell the view as the "primative" indian, hunting with spears and disconnected from the modern world.
+Examples of this include:
+  - Suggesting the Inuit only hunt with harpoon while they would have been using guns
+  - Using language to suggest how mystifyied the eskimo are of the "white man" (saying they call the trading post the "big igloo")

 - "Nanooks smile" = example of an ethnocentric portrayal of Native American people’s; Nanook is seen as a savage because he doesn’t understand technology but Native American viewers interpret his smile completely differently (not childish, but implying sort of an inside joke)